verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 7. Here, use the job name you copied to construct this expression: `{job="<job_name>"}`
 8. Use the graph to execute this expression and verify that you see application metrics appear.

+Metrics Traits use Service Monitors which require [Services](https://kubernetes.io/docs/concepts/services-networking/service/) for metrics collection.
+If you are unable to verify metrics collection, you might need to manually create a Service for the workload.

+For more information on Prometheus solutions, see [Troubleshooting Prometheus](/docs/troubleshooting/troubleshooting-prometheus.md).

 #### Legacy workloads

 Standard Kubernetes workloads that were metrics sources in earlier versions of Verrazzano (1.3.x or older), will continue